atom/atom/docs/creating-a-theme.md

 have been already been defined.
 For example, turn `@red` into `#f4c2c1`.

 Then open _stylesheets/base.less_ and modify the various selectors that have been already been defined.
-Each of these selectors styles different parts of code in the editor such as comments, strings and the line numbers in the gutter.
+These selectors style different parts of code in the editor such as comments, strings and the line numbers in the gutter.

 As an example, let's make the `.gutter` `background-color` into `@red`.